soldasim/BOSIP.jl/docs/src/functions.md

 The functions `like` and `loglike` can be used to evaluate the likelihood value

+## Acquisition Function

+The function `construct_acquisition` can be used to obtain the acquisition function.

 ## Sampling from the Posterior

 The `sample_approx_posterior`, `sample_expected_posterior`, and `sample_posterior` functions can be used to obtain approximate samples from the trained parameter posterior.